[ S | Introduction | Song Index ]

 The song:

-I think the song was written after an unsatisfactory New Model Army tour through the USA in 1993.
-In early live versions the last line was "Good bye, America".
+I think this refers to a New Model Army tour through the USA in 1993.
+Justin, Michael and Dean toured the USA in 2003, New Model Army only returned there in 2005.
+In early live versions the song's last line was "Good bye, America".

 Emperor: